njeriwangumo/Daobitat/README.md

 User-Friendly: Simplified wallet management for both experienced crypto users and newcomers.

 ## Loan Process Flow
+A borrower creates a lien using createLien(), which mints an NFT and records the loan details.
+The borrower can repay the loan through repayLoan(), which calculates the due amount based on interest accrued over time.
+If the borrower fails to repay the loan within the given period, the contract owner can take possession of the lien (symbolizing a default) using transferAfterDefault().

 1. Loan Request submitted
 2. Request approved by DAO-Bitat